 Cigars are on one side of the movie screen almost as often as popcorn is on the other.
 And why not?
-They make a useful dramatic tool for both heroes and villains in countless great films.
+They are a useful dramatic tool for heroes and villains in countless great films.
 Here are some of the best cigar movie scenes of all time.

-Eastwood also smokes a cigar in another or Leone’s famous Westerns, ‘A Few Dollars More,’ and while that too is a great movie, ‘The Good, the Bad, and the Ugly’ will forever remain our favorite, and that is why we chose it as one of the best cigar movie scenes.
+Eastwood also smokes a cigar in another of Leone’s famous Westerns, “A Few Dollars More.”
+While that is a great movie, “The Good, the Bad, and the Ugly” will forever remain our favorite, and that is why we chose it as one of the best cigar movie scenes.

 J.K.
-Simmons played newspaper editor J. Jonah Jameson in the Spiderman movies starring Tobey Maguire.
-And while history has not been kind to the Maguire Spiderman, at least one thing remains unscathed: The cigar-munching acting of J.K.
-Simmons as he plays the perfect fast-talking editor.
-Simmons is the epitome of an old-fashion newsman who goes about his business with wit and aggression but who, in the end, also proves he has the integrity to back it all up—and he does all this without ever leaving the reach of one of his beloved cigars and tumbler of whiskey.
+Simmons played newspaper editor J. Jonah Jameson in the “Spiderman” movie starring Tobey Maguire.
+While history has not been kind to the Maguire, “Spiderman” remains unscathed.
+The cigar-munching actor, played by J.K.
+Simmons, was the perfect fast-talking editor.
+Simmons is the epitome of an old-fashion newsman who goes about his business with wit and aggression.
+Yet, in the end, he also proves he has the integrity to back it up.
+Moreover, he does all this without leaving the reach of one of his beloved cigars and a tumbler of whiskey.

-While Independence Day is served with a friendly helping of cheese, there is no denying the movie is thoroughly enjoyable.
-It also happens to feature one of the best cigar-moments in cinematic history where Will Smith’s character and Jeff Goldblum are on mission to destroy on alien ship and Smith’s cigar-loving character turns to Goldblum and shares a victory cigar with him saying that the two of them will smoke them together after they complete their mission and land safely back on Earth.
-While on their mission, though, things take a turn for the worse (gasp) and the two characters instead end up lighting their cigars in space!
-Which, in the history of cigars, is certainly a first.
+Will Smith’s character and Jeff Goldblum are on a mission to destroy an alien ship.
+Smith’s cigar-loving character turns to Goldblum and shares a victory cigar saying they will smoke together after completing their task and landing safely back on Earth.
+However, during their mission, things worsen (gasp).
+The two characters end up lighting their cigars in space!
+In the history of cigars, that was certainly a first.